pdf-association/arlington-pdf-model/TestGrammar/README.md

 * TestGrammar PoC does NOT currently confirm PDF version validity, understand most predicates (declarative functions), or support inheritance.
 So there will be a lot of false "Error:" messages!!!!

-* all error messages from validating PDF files are prefixed with `^Error:` to make regex-based post processing easier
+* all messages from validating PDF files are prefixed with `^Error:` or `Warning:` to make regex-based post processing easier

 * possible error messages from PDF file validation are as follows.
 Each error message also provides some context (e.g. a PDF object number):